• Skip to primary navigation

 What to know before tackling a renovation project?

 The first step is always to analyze the existing building and its history to decide what will be preserved and what will be destroyed.
-Since renovation serves to reuse and elevate, it’s important to preserve any historical elements that can carry through into the new design.
+Since renovation serves to reuse and elevate, it’s important to keep any historical elements that can carry through into the new design.

 How to approach these projects?